wmde/wikibase-release-pipeline/docs/enable-login-with-wikimedia.md

 10. Select **Login with Wikimedia** and complete the Wikimedia authorization flow.
 Confirm that you return to your Wikibase and are logged in.

-## Optional: Require an existing local account
+## Optional: require an existing local account

 By default, anyone who can authenticate with Wikimedia can create a corresponding local account on your Wikibase.
 You can instead require people to create a local account and link it to their Wikimedia account before using Wikimedia login.